You may have to wait before your payments start.

 Liquid assets waiting period

 Depending on how much money you have, the waiting period can be from 1 to 13 weeks.
-We call this a liquid assets waiting period.

 Read more about the liquid assets waiting period.